 Connectivity through Myanamar and India's investments in that country are far less than our competitor China due to which full potential of Look/Act East Policy cannot be realized.

-Lack of development, absence of industry/infrastructure in India's NER needs immediate attention and implementation.
+Lack of development, absence of industry/ infrastructure in India's NER needs immediate attention and implementation.
 India's NER is one of regions which exhibits very poor stds of governance and connectivity.
-It is massed by insurgency and absence of conducive environment to do business.
+It is marked by insurgency and absence of conducive environment to do business.
 We need to find solutions to problems of insurgency, create infrastructure, connectivity both to the mainland India as well as Myanmar/ ASEAN and an industrial base.

-Focus on BIMSTEC - Building Rivers between South Asia and SE Asia.
+Focus on BIMSTEC - Building roads between South Asia and SE Asia.
 Mekong Ganga Cooperation (MGC) including Myanmar, Thailand, Cambodia, Vietnam and India.

-It would be prudent to state that India's need to take giant leaps in economy so that we can execute big ideas which are conceived at various force.
+It would be prudent to state that India needs to take giant leaps in economy so that we can execute big ideas which are conceived at various forums or fora.
 Political influence/leverage by any nation is derived from economic strength which can also be translated into major economic investments and military power.
 Towards this end India is yet to realise her potential based on its geostrategic strength and size.
 India's Look/Act East Policy has been very high on exhibition and not so much progress has been made on the ground.
 In order to derive the desired benefits, Indian govt has to act fast and in a multi-pronged manner to establish an environment which encourage enterprise and ease of doing business.

+Conclusion

-Conclusion India's continued assertive emphasis continued the Look/Act East Policy has come in for praise from Chinese think tank China Institute of International Studies(CIIS) stating that 'over the past three years India's diplomacy has been vibrant and assertive and has formed a distinctive and unique 'Modi doctrine' a strategy for the rise of India as a great power in new situation.
-It can be easily concluded that both compulsion as also her ambition to play a major role in the Ondo-Pacific region hold promise for India to sustain this new enthusiasm in India's expanding engagement with ASEAN.
-Recommendations Following aspects of India's Act East Policy have been analysed in the paper:- - Background to India 's Look and later Act East Policy. - Review of the strategic perspective and related issues. - Importance of India's North East Region ( NER) in the context of Act East Policy. - Economic and trade perspective. - Connectivity. - Existing multilateral Organisations.
+India's continued emphasis on the Look/Act East Policy has come in for praise from Chinese think tank, "China Institute of International Studies (CIIS)" stating that 'over the past three years India's diplomacy has been vibrant and assertive and has formed a distinctive and unique 'Modi doctrine' a strategy for the rise of India as a great power in new situation.

+It can be concluded that both compulsion and ambition necessitate India to play a greater role in the Indo-Pacific region by expanding engagement with ASEAN..

+Recommendations

+Following aspects of India's Act East Policy have been analysed in the paper :-

+- Background to India 's Look and later Act East Policy. - Review of the strategic perspective and related issues. - Importance of India's North East Region (NER) in the context of Act East Policy. - Economic and trade perspective. - Connectivity. - Existing multilateral Organisations.